Are There Any Pay Phones Left?

 In 1889, the first public coin telephone was invented by William Gray and installed at a bank in Hartford, Connecticut.
 The invention quickly caught on, and by 1902, there were 81,000 payphones in the United States.
 By 1905, the first outdoor pay phones with booths were installed.
 In 1960, the Bell System installed its one millionth telephone booth.
 In 2000, there were over 2 million payphones in the United States.

 Between 2007 and 2008 the number of payphones in the United States in operation had declined by 58 percent and has steadily declined due to the popularity of cell phones.
 All this is leading me again to thinking about the locations of pay phones in the Quincy-Hannibal area.
-It’s been so long since I used one, I couldn’t even tell you what it cost to make a call today.
+It’s been so long since I used one.